Call on China to free defenders and #RepealRSDL

 All you need to know about 'Residential Surveillance at a Designated Location' (or RSDL).

+RSDL explicitly prohibits holding individuals in official detention facilities.
 For many lawyers, this provision only legalised an existing practice of police interrogation in ‘illegal’ locations (hotels, restaurants, disaffected buildings, etc): by giving it a semblance of legality, any information obtained in such locations could now be used in court.
 However, putting it into Chinese national law doesn’t mean it is lawful under international law!

 In a nutshell: RSDL is a form of enforced disappearance.
-And according to all sources of international law, enforced disappearance is a human rights violation prohibited under all circumstances
+And according to all sources of international law, enforced disappearance is a human rights violation prohibited under all circumstances.

 • There’s been a strong increase in the use of RSDL since 2016, peaking in 2020 with a 136% increase compared to 2019.
+In 2013, less than 500 people were held in RSDL, by 2019 that number had risen to over 6,000.
+Using conservative estimates, 20 people a day were being placed in RSDL in China in 2020.

 • While not all these individuals are human rights defenders, this is commonly recognised as a tactic used to intimidate and coerce individuals detained for their human rights-related work.

-In August 2018, a group of 10 UN human rights experts wrote a long letter to the Chinese government inquiring about the legal provisions allowing for RSDL.
+In August 2018, a group of 10 UN appointed human rights experts wrote a long letter to the Chinese government inquiring about the legal provisions allowing for RSDL.
 They had received information that China’s legislative body, the National People’s Congress, would be revising again the Criminal Procedure Law, and that civil society groups and Chinese lawyers had great concerns with Article 73 allowing for RSDL.
 The experts studied the law as a whole – in particular Article 73 – and explained the ways in which it did not meet international standards, including the human rights treaties that China had itself ratified.

 Based on the information they had received, their knowledge of the situation in China, and their expertise in international human rights standards, the UN experts made a series of clear conclusions about RSDL, both in its legal definition, and actual use.
 They assert that RSDL: